 This is helpful if the basic keyword search is bringing back too many results for your particular terms.

-You can also limit by date, language and material type here, or to items only at one particular Library building.
+You can also limit by date, language and material type here.

 Whether using the basic keyword search box or the advanced form, there are ways of making your search more effective.

 By default, YorSearch will search for items that include all of your search terms.
 There is no need to include the operator AND between terms.